yoshoku/hnswlib-node/README.md

 ## License

-The gem is available as open source under the terms of the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+hnswlib-node is available as open source under the terms of the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contributing